davarezza/davarezza/README.md

 🌟 I'm all about making the digital gears turn smoothly.
 As a backend developer, I'm passionate about crafting robust APIs, optimizing databases, and ensuring the server-side magic happens flawlessly.
 I'm also deeply intrigued by the world of AI.

 🛠️ My Backend Arsenal:
-- Languages: JavaScript (Node.js), Python, Java
+- Languages: JavaScript , PHP, Go
-- Frameworks: Express, Django
+- Frameworks: Laravel
-- Databases: MongoDB, PostgreSQL
+- Databases: MySQL
-- DevOps: Docker, Kubernetes
 - Git is my trusty sidekick!

 📫 Let's chat about backend architecture, optimizations, AI, or anything tech-related.
 Feel free to connect!